Manhattan West

 Manhattan West is a 7 e6sqft mixed-use development by Brookfield Properties, built as part of the Hudson Yards Redevelopment.
-The project spans 8-acres and features four office towers, one boutique hotel, one residential building, 225000 ft2 of retail space and a 2.5-acre (1 hectare) public plaza.
+The project spans 8 acres and features four office towers, one boutique hotel, one residential building, 225000 ft2 of retail space and a 2.5-acre (1 hectare) public plaza.
 The project was built on a platform over Penn Station storage tracks along Ninth Avenue between 32nd and 33rd Streets.

 The project is bordered by Tenth Avenue and the Hudson Yards mega-development to the west and Ninth Avenue and the Moynihan Train Hall to the east.
-The taller East tower extends 995 feet (303 m), and is one of the tallest buildings in New York City.
+The taller North tower (One Manhattan West) extends 995 feet (303 m), and is one of the tallest buildings in New York City.
 The project was largely completed in 2021, and held its grand opening on September 28, 2021.

-History and context
+History

-Location

-The development is located on the west side of Manhattan, bound by Ninth Avenue in the east, Tenth Avenue in the west, 31st Street in the south, and 33rd Street in the north.
-It abuts Moynihan Train Hall and Hudson Yards.

-Development

 First conceived as a project in the 1990s, ground was broken for the site in January 2013.
 In May 2014, permits for complex were submitted and approved.
 Under the updated 2014 plan, the complex was set to be completed by 2020.
-By the end of 2014, a $680 million platform over the Long Island Rail Road tracks between Tenth and Dyer Avenues, atop which the Manhattan West development would be built, was completed.
+By the end of 2014, a $680 million platform over train tracks leading into Penn Station between Tenth and Dyer Avenues, atop which the Manhattan West development would be built, was completed.